markandrus/StringEdit/README.md

 StringEdit
 ==========

-Note: the following is transcribed from the `Haddock` documentation.
-For a more complete (and prettier) overview, please see `doc/StringEdit.html`.
+_The following is transcribed from the `Haddock` documentation.
+For a more complete (and prettier) overview, please see `doc/StringEdit.html`._

 Usage
 -----